magefan/magento-2-admin-activity-log/README.md

 * View detailed reports about changes made to the admin panel
 * Clear admin activity log automatically

 ## Features

 ### Track Every Action Admin Users Take

 Since all admin users are responsible for different activities in your store it might be hard to track down all changes made.
 But not with the Magento 2 Admin Activity Log.

-This extension helps you keep track of all changed, viewed, deleted or created pages, products, categories, blocks, widgets and every other element of your admin panel.
+This extension helps you keep track of all changed, viewed, deleted, or created pages, products, categories, blocks, widgets, and every other element of your admin panel.

 You can view the detailed reports on every change and eliminate any mistakes in time.

 <p align="center">
   <img width="853" height="425" src="https://cm.magefan.com/wysiwyg/magento-admin-activity-log.png">